leba-instrument/leba-instrument-en/README.md

 - `LEBA-long-form.zip`
 - `LEBA_short-form.zip`

-These ZIP files can be directly imported in REDCap.
-To import the ZIP files in your REDCap project, go to **Project Setup** -> **Online Designer** -> **Upload instrument ZIP file from another project/user or external libraries**.
+These ZIP files can be directly imported into REDCap.
+To import the ZIP files into your REDCap project, go to **Project Setup** -> **Online Designer** -> **Upload instrument ZIP file from another project/user or external libraries**.
 This will prompt you to select a file on your computer.
-After uploading the ZIP files, the instrument will be integrated in your project's instruments.
+After uploading the ZIP files, the instrument will be integrated into your project's instruments.

 In addition to the ZIP files, the `redcap/` folder also contains the following sub-folders:

 - `LEBA_long_form/`
 - `LEBA_short_form/`

-These correspond to the are the unzipped, decompressed versions of the zip files above.
+These are the unzipped, decompressed versions of the zip files above.
 If you prefer to enter the instrument directly in your project's data dictionary, you can use the files called `instrument.csv` for this.

 ### License